What’s the buying process look like for a route?

 All your main questions regarding income, understanding paychecks, etc. should be able to be answered during this stage.
 While many people will get consultation before they’re at this point, this step is the most critical time for getting consultation.

+Note that ‘ride-alongs’ are more common in bread route evaluation and on-site evaluations are more common in FedEx acquisitions.
 If everything looks good and you’re extremely interested in the route, the broker facilitates a “ride-along” where you drive or ride with the owner/employee of the route to see how it’s actually run.

 The ride-along is the final stage of the route buying decision process.